deild/osx-config-check/README.md

 CHECK #13: Homebrew analytics are disabled....
 PASSED!

-CHECK #14: Stealth mode is enabled for OSX: Computer does not respond to ICMP ping requests or connection attempts from a closed TCP/UDP port. (system-wide)...
+CHECK #14: Stealth mode is enabled for macOS: Computer does not respond to ICMP ping requests or connection attempts from a closed TCP/UDP port. (system-wide)...
 PASSED!

-CHECK #15: Stealth mode is enabled for OSX: Computer does not respond to ICMP ping requests or connection attempts from a closed TCP/UDP port. (current user only)...
+CHECK #15: Stealth mode is enabled for macOS: Computer does not respond to ICMP ping requests or connection attempts from a closed TCP/UDP port. (current user only)...
 PASSED!

 CHECK #16: Automatic whitelisting of Apple-signed applications through the firewall is disabled (system-wide)....
 PASSED!